 No. We are the only state in the country that does not regularly reassess commercial property.
 Most states actually tax their commercial property at a higher percentage than residential property.
-Texas, for instance, taxes their commercial property at 2.5%.
+Texas, for instance, taxes their commercial property at 2.5% of fair market value.
 Our property tax rate will remain capped at 1%.

 Won't businesses just pass the cost for goods and services down to consumers?
 Won't rents go up?

-Will this change for commercial property happen all at once?
+Will this reassessment for commercial property happen all at once?

 Aren't there other loopholes that corporations exploit to avoid paying property tax?

 Yes.
 Currently, commercial property owners can split up the purchase of a property amongst several parties in order to keep all ownership shares under 50%.
 By ensuring that no one entity owns more than 50% of a property, no property tax reassessment is triggered.
-(For a famous example profiled in the LA Times, click here).
+One famous example is Michael Dell, the founder of Dell computers, who bought a hotel in Santa Monica for $200 million but was able to save a million a year in property taxes by splitting up the purchase between multiple people.
 By instituting regular reassessment of large commercial property, these tax evasions will no longer be possible because reassessment will occur every year regardless of the circumstances of the purchase.